RyoSogabe999/Fgroup/README.md

 # Fgroup
-click the Fork button on the up-right side of this page upload your code file commit it, and utill the respository ower comfirmed the commit, it will now be shown.
+click the Fork button on the up-right side of this page\n upload your code file \n commit it, and utill the respository ower comfirmed the commit, it will now be shown.